mementum/backtrader/docs2/strategy.rst

 .. note:: Subclasses of ``Order`` for speficic broker implementations may carry
 	  additional *unique identifiers* provided by the broker.

-To create the order use the folloing parameters:
+To create the order use the following parameters:

   - ``data`` (default: ``None``)